traefik/traefik-helm-chart/EXAMPLES.md

 </details>

+:information_source: In this example, `Deployment` and `HTTPRoute` should be deployed in the same namespace as the Traefik Gateway: Chart namespace.

 # Use Kubernetes Gateway API with cert-manager

 One can use the new stable kubernetes gateway API provider with automatic TLS certificates delivery (with cert-manager) setting the following _values_: